mmlynarik/data-lovers/docs/python.md

 - a list of unnecessary booleans is imported e.g. include_easter_sunday -> same for all other holidays
 - a single way to call a country: CzechRepublic

+# Linter

+Linter is a tool that analyzes source code to flag programming errors, bugs, stylistic errors and suspicious constructs.

+What does a linter do?
+* find syntax errors
+* find usage of undeclared variables
+* detect call to undefined function
+* highlight typos
+* enforce types
+* check compliance with a given style-guide or security rule
+* code standardisation (replace all tabs for spaces, unify indents)
+* performance check
+* improves code readability (code reviews focused on logic and architecture, faster and easier code review)
+* makes code base maintenance easier
+* etc.

+You can run linter:
+* staticly (runs through your code source without executing it)
+* within your IDE automatically, e.g. on save
+* as an additional step in your CI
+* all of the above

+## [Pylint][13]

+The default coding style used by Pylint is close to [PEP 8][14] "the Style Guide for Python".

+- looks for errors and recommends suggestions
+- displays messages as it analyzes the code
+- displays some statistics about the number of warnings and errors found
+- messages are classified under various categories such as errors and warnings
+- the code is given an overall mark based on the number and severity of the warnings and errors
+- provides you with a configuration file where you can adjust your preference on some particular issues

+## Other python linters

+[Bandit][12] a python linter focused on security of your code.

 [1]: https://hackersandslackers.com/so-youve-fucked-up-your-python-path/
 [2]: https://pypi.org/project/virtualenvwrapper/
 [3]: https://packaging.python.org/tutorials/packaging-projects/